-Buying jewellery online can be convenient, but it is wise to proceed with caution and make sure your purchase is legitimate and arrives in your hands whole and beautiful.
+The online jewelry market continues to grow and while buying jewelry online can be convenient, it is wise to proceed with caution and make sure your purchase is legitimate and arrives in your hands whole and beautiful.

 Here are a few things you’ll want to do before you click “purchase” online:

 Do your due diligence on the seller first.
 Read other buyers’ comments or reviews, to see whether the seller has a reputation for being ethical, fair, and easy to work with.

 Request pictures and documentation

 Ask the seller for detailed pictures of the merchandise before you buy to ensure the quality of the jewelry you’re considering purchasing.
 For example, if the site claims the piece is signed or the metal is a certain quality, request a photo of the signature or metal purity stamp on the piece, or any documents supporting provenance.
 If buying a diamond, ask for a GIA Diamond Grading Report: the Gemological Institute of America (GIA) is the most recommended and sets consistent standards for diamond grading and identification.
 For colored gemstones, the go-to labs for grading include: AGL (American Gemological Laboratories), Gübelin Gem Lab, SSEF (Swiss Gemological Institute) and GRS (GemResearch SwissLab).